Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Introduction

 This paper is focused on a detailed study of the model appropriate to the molybdates R$_2$Mo$_2$O$_7$.
-These exhibit ground states vary from a ferromagnetic metal (FM-M) to a spin glass metal (SG-M) and then a spin glass insulator (SG-I) as the rare earth radius is reduced \cite{Mo-var-mag-ele1,Mo-var-mag-ele2}.
+These exhibit ground states that vary from a ferromagnetic metal (FM-M) to a spin glass metal (SG-M) and then a spin glass insulator (SG-I) as the rare earth radius is reduced \cite{Mo-var-mag-ele1,Mo-var-mag-ele2}.
 Materials with R = Nd and Sm are metallic, R = Tb, Dy, Ho, Er, and Y are insulating, and R=Gd is on the verge of the insulator-metal transition \cite{Mo-var-mag-ele2,Mo-optics2} (IMT).
-The highest ferromagnetic $T_c$ is $\sim 100$K, in Nd, while the spin glass transition temperature, $T_{SG}$ is typically \cite{Mo-Tc-Tf1,Mo-Tc-Tf2,Mo-Tc-Tf3} $\sim 20$K. The unusual features in transport include very large residual resistivity, $\sim$ 10 $m\Omega$cm close to the metal-insulator transition \cite{Mo-optics2}, prominent anomalous Hall effect in metallic samples \cite{Mo-anm-hall1,Mo-anm-hall2,Mo-anm-hall3, Mo-anm-hall4,Mo-anm-hall5}, {\it e.g}, Nd$_2$Mo$_2$O$_7$, and magnetic field driven metallisation in the weakly insulating samples \cite{hanasaki-andmott} {\it e.g}, Gd$_2$Mo$_2$O$_7$.
+The highest ferromagnetic $T_c$ is $\sim 100$K, in Nd, while the spin glass transition temperature, $T_{SG}$ is typically \cite{Mo-Tc-Tf1,Mo-Tc-Tf2,Mo-Tc-Tf3} $\sim 20$K. The unusual features in transport include very large residual resistivity, $\sim$ 10 $m\Omega$cm close to the metal-insulator transition \cite{Mo-optics2}, prominent anomalous Hall effect in metallic samples \cite{Mo-anm-hall1,Mo-anm-hall2,Mo-anm-hall3, Mo-anm-hall4,Mo-anm-hall5}, {\it e.g}, Nd$_2$Mo$_2$O$_7$, and magnetic field driven metalization in the weakly insulating samples \cite{hanasaki-andmott} {\it e.g}, Gd$_2$Mo$_2$O$_7$.
+Further, it's been shown that the local structural distortion plays an important role in the stabilization of the ferromagnetic or spin-glass phases~\cite{CASTELLANO2017}.
+More recent study of Mn-doping of Gd and Ho molybdates in the form R$_2$(Mo$_{1-x}$Mn$_x$)$_2$O$_7$ demonstrate the strengthening of the spin-glass behavior in both systems upon doping~\cite{CASTELLANO2017}.
+On the other hand, Ca-doping of Nd molybdate in the form (R$_{1-x}$Ca$_x$)$_2$Mo$_2$O$_7$ with $x \leq 0.15$ displays robust canted ferromagnetic state.
+The stability of the canting angle of the Mo magnetic moments with respect to the doping is a key puzzle in the topological Hall effect observed in this material ~\cite{Ca-doping_Nd-molyb_2021, topo-Hall_Nd-molyb_2021}.

 We will discuss the model for the molybdates in detail later, to motivate our study it suffices to mention that the active degrees of freedom include one electron per Mo in a twofold degenerate orbital, Hund's coupled to a $S=1/2$ moment on the same ion.
-The electrons have onsite Hubbard repulsion $(U)$ between them while the local moments have a nearest neighbour antiferromagnetic coupling, $J_{AF}$.
+The electrons have onsite Hubbard repulsion $(U)$ between them while the local moments have a nearest neighbour antiferromagnetic (AF) coupling, $J_{AF}$.
 The Hund's coupling drives double exchange (DE) ferromagnetism, opposed by AF superexchange, while Hubbard repulsion promotes a Mott insulating state.
 Reducing $r_R$ reduces the hopping - weakening DE and also enhancing the effect of Hubbard repulsion, while increasing pressure is supposed to (mainly) affect \cite{Mo-MIT-chem-pr2} the antiferromagnetic coupling.